akiomiyao/ped/README.md

 ## Installation
 - If you do not want to use the docker container, downloading of programs is required.
-- Programs run on Unix platforms (FreeBSD, Linux) and Mac.
+- Programs run on Unix platforms (FreeBSD or Linux) and Mac.
 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 ```